 Compliance as a Business Enabler and Customer Confidence Booster

 Instead of thinking of compliance as a bureaucratic and IT hassle that adds no value, think of compliance as a business enabler and positive influence.
 Good compliance reduces risk and creates a culture of ethics, fairness, corporate governance, and customer care.

-With tight compliance, your client will have less to fear from fines, lawsuits, bad publicity from data breaches and data exposure, and state or federal prosecutions.
-At the same time, your client will gain the confidence of customers, prospects, partners, and investors.
+With tight compliance, your client will have less to fear from fines, lawsuits, bad publicity from data breaches and data exposure, and state or federal prosecution.
+And your client will gain the confidence of customers, prospects, partners, and investors.

 Data Breach Laws Toughen

-Government agencies at all levels have been beefing up data breach prevention and reporting laws that apply to all companies that have any private customer data, not just credit card information.
-In fact, the vast majority of states in the US legally mandate the protection of Personal Identification Information (PII).
-This data includes social security numbers, driver’s license numbers, birth date, and bank and credit card information.
+Government agencies at all levels have been beefing up data breach prevention and reporting laws that apply to all companies that have any private customer data…not just credit card information.
+In fact, the vast majority of states in the US legally mandate protection of Personal Identification Information (PII).
+This data includes social security numbers, driver’s license numbers, birth dates, and bank and credit card information.

 Under many of these laws, consumers can sue companies for failing to protect their information.

-PII data is not just in customer databases and other obvious records systems.
-They also need to be protected in spreadsheets, email and other messages, scanned images and paper documents.
-Meanwhile, PII data is held not just on corporate servers located on-site or in the cloud databases.
-It also needs to be protected and managed on PCs and laptops, portable drives, smartphones and any other storage media.
+Protecting PII data in customer databases and other obvious records systems isn’t enough.
+It also needs to be protected in spreadsheets, email and other messaging, scanned imaging and paper documentation.
+PII data also needs to be protected and managed on PCs and laptops, portable drives, smartphones and any other storage media.

 This is done with layers of security such as firewalls and intrusion detection/prevention systems, modern operating systems, good patch and software update management, broad use of encryption, and of course, routine internal assessments and audits.